michaelgraif/MN-Driving-Test-Quiz/README.md

 A Python toolkit for automatically generating multiple-choice practice questions from driver's manual PDFs using AI.
 This project extracts content from PDF driver's manuals and uses OpenAI's API to create realistic practice exam questions.

+## Live Demo

+For a live demo see https://mn-driving-test-quiz.s3.ap-south-1.amazonaws.com/index.html.

 ## Overview

 This repository contains three main scripts that work together to: